Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 | Charge indication   | 5%       | No              | 2     | 0.10     | Yes             | 5     | 0.25     |
 | **Total**           | **100%** |                 | —     | **3.25** |                 | —     | **4.40** |

 With everything factored in, going with **BRDRC** was a no-brainer.
-It's smaller, lights and offers significantly better bang-for-buck – though I did sacrifice some illumination compared to the Firehouse.
-That's an acceptable trade-off, given that most low-light flights are planned to be indoors.
+It's smaller, lightweight and offers better bang-for-the-buck – though I did sacrifice some illumination compared to the Firehouse.
+That's an acceptable trade-off given that most low-light flights are planned to be indoors.

 ## Figuring Out a Mounting Solution